Basic operations

 The make_post

-operation allows users to create posts.
+operation is used to create posts.
 It requires user_id

 (the ID of the posting user) and content

 (the text of the post).
-Note that you don’t need to specify the timestamp, as it has a default value in the entity definition.
+Note that the timestamp does not need to be specified, as it has a default value in the entity definition.

 Follow a user